Skip to content

 Event Dispatching

-Multiple EventHandlingProcessor instances are typically configured and spawned for different sets of grouped EventHandler instances.
+Multiple EventHandlingProcessor instances are typically configured and spawned for different sets of EventHandler instances, belonging to the same processing group (typically one per read model).
 Each group then independently observes the event stream and processes the events at its own speed.
 The EventHandlingProcessor tracks the progress of the last event - successfully processed by its processing group - by means of a configured ProgressTracker.

 The following diagram depicts two independent processing groups at different positions within the event stream: